ortiza5/modding-vivaldi/CONTRIBUTING.md

 want to prevent effort duplication) or don’t want the pull request to be merged yet, mark it as a draft.
 This is why the posibility exists.

-Try to follow the recommendations below, most of them will be enforced anyway.
+Try to follow the recommendations in the other part of this file, most of them will be enforced anyway.
 If they do not mention something, the reviewer will try to enforce their style.
 In case a reviewer points on something that doesn’t match their style but matches yours, please open an issue or discuss it in the pull request conversation; we have to agree on one or the other way and add it to these guidelines.

+### Reviewing pull requests

+Do not be shy to suggest changes and point out mistakes.
+The goal is to have good guides (although it is not a good idea to block a pull request for more than a week).

+You can also discuss the reviews by others.

+### Suggesting changes

+Create an issue and describe the suggestion.
+You can also create a pull request—in that case it will be discussed there.

+---

 ## File names